Learn to say no, and put time on your calendar to think.

 7. Nurture personal relationships

 Putting positive energy and commitment into your personal relationships will have an immediate positive effect on your career and how you interact with peers in the workplace.
 Just a small change in attitude can make all the difference, especially in our digital world.
-Pay attention to your style and remember to stay positive.
+Pay attention to your communication style and remember to stay positive.

 8. Get out of your comfort zone